PauWolfie/Object-Detection/README.md

 ***

 ***IMPORTANT***:
-*The versions of tesorflow and keras used are not up to date, but we need them for imgaug and h5py compatibility.*
+*The versions of tesorflow and keras used are not the latest, but we need them for imgaug and h5py compatibility.*